Advanced Poetry with Stephen Dunn

 *Limited to just 10 participants per session.*

-The poetry writing workshops are at the heart of the Winter Getaway.
-Experienced poets taking Advanced Poetry Writing are invited to work with Stephen Dunn during one of their three feedback sessions.
+The poetry workshops are at the heart of the Winter Getaway.
+Experienced poets taking Advanced Poetry are invited to work with Stephen Dunn during one of their three feedback sessions.

 In Stephen’s workshop, you will receive constructive feedback on a poem in progress (30 line maximum) or a new poem written to the day’s assignment.
 He will help you identify your poem’s virtues and offer suggestions to strengthen its weaknesses.
 Since you already know the basics, he will encourage you to push your boundaries by taking imaginative and linguistic risks so you can make breakthroughs in your poetry.

 - There is a $100 surcharge for this session, which is limited to 10 participants.
 Enrollment is on a first-come, first-served basis and is limited to one intensive session with Stephen per person.

 During your two additional feedback sessions, you will work with other members of our talented faculty.
 Each has a unique and encouraging style, which will nurture your poetry in different ways.

 Learn more about the Advanced Poetry Workshop.

-Stephen Dunn is the author of 19 volumes of poetry including his latest chapbook, Keeper of Limits: The Mrs. Cavendish Poems, published in 2015, by Sarabande.
+Stephen Dunn is the author of 19 volumes of poetry including his latest book, Whereas: Poems, published in 2017 by Norton.
 His previous books include Different Hours, which was awarded the 2001 Pulitzer Prize for Poetry, Lines of Defense (2014) and Here and Now (2011), all from W.W.
 Norton.
 Stephen has received awards and fellowships from American Academy of Arts and Letters, The Guggenheim Foundation, the National Endowment for the Arts, New Jersey State Council on the Arts, Poetry Magazine, Poetry Northwest, Mid-American Review and many others.
 A new and expanded edition of his book of essays, Walking Light, was published in 2001.
 He is Distinguished Professor Emeritus of Creative Writing at Stockton University, but spends most of his time in Frostburg, Maryland, with his wife, the writer Barbara Hurd.
 You can watch this video of Stephen giving a reading or read a few of his poems.